jgwill/olca/ROADMAP.md

 - Expose `coaia transcribe` and `coaia summarize` via `olca` scripts.
 - Evaluate `coaia p` for process tagging and metrics.
 - Document required Redis variables for `coaia` helpers.
+- Document how `oiv` uses `tlid` timestamps to organize output files.

 ## Testing and CI
 - Add unit tests for all CLI commands.